 An appraisal provides reassurance of a property’s value.
 Some sellers have their homes appraised before listing them on the market to help arrive at a fair asking price.

 For example, if a property appraises at $200,000, and the buyer has $40,000 to put down on the home, then the buyer will need to borrow $160,000 from the lender: $160,000/$200,000 = 0.80, or an 80% loan-to-value ratio.
-If your LTV ratio is at or below 80%, you pay a lower interest rate, plus you won’t have to pay private mortgage insurance (PMI), reducing your monthly mortgage payments.
+If your LTV ratio is at or below 80%, you will pay a lower interest rate, plus you won’t have to pay mortgage insurance (MI), reducing your monthly mortgage payments.

-A property’s appraised value also indicates how much you’ll pay in real estate taxes — and gives you an idea of how improvements you make can add to your home’s equity.
+A property’s appraised value also indicates how much you’ll pay in real estate taxes — and gives you an idea of how any improvements you make can add to your home’s equity.

 Objective and impartial

 The Uniform Standards of Professional Appraisal Practice — or quality control standards — require an appraiser to be impartial and “not favor a predetermined outcome,” according to the Appraisal Foundation, the nation’s Congressionally authorized source of appraisal standards and qualifications.
-A lender doesn’t typically contact an appraiser directly but uses a third-party appraisal management company to find and hire an appraiser in the buyer’s area.
+A lender doesn’t typically contact an appraiser directly but usually uses a third-party appraisal management company to find and hire an appraiser in the buyer’s area.